rui-cai-951106/Laptop-Price-Predictor/README.md

 ## Contributing
 If you would like to contribute to this project, you can fork the repository and submit a pull request with your changes.
 Please make sure to test your changes thoroughly before submitting the pull request.

-### Thanks for visiting!
-I would like to take a moment to express my gratitude for visiting my repository on GitHub.
-Your interest in my work means a lot to me and encourages me to continue contributing to the community.
-If you have any questions or feedback, please do not hesitate to contact me here: ajinkode@gmail.com